AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/generating-access-tokens-for-server-side-apis.md

   ![Credential Refresh](/help/implementing/developing/introduction/assets/s2s-credentialrefresh.png)

-* After pressing the button, a new set of credentials will be generated.
+* After pressing the button, a set of credentials that includes a new certificate will be generated.
 Install the new credentials on your off-AEM server and ensure that connectivity is as expected, without removing the old credentials
-* Make sure the new credentials are invoked instead of the old ones when generating the access token
+* Make sure the new credentials are used instead of the old ones when generating the access token
 * Optionally revoke (and then delete) the prior certificate so it can no longer be used to authenticate with AEM as a Cloud Service.

 ## Credentials Revocation {#credentials-revocation}

-If the private key is compromised, you need to create a new certificate with a new private key.
-After configuring it to generate access tokens, you can revoke and delete the old certificates.
+If the private key is compromised, you need to create credentials with a new certificate and new private key.
+After your application uses the new credentials to generate access tokens, you can revoke and delete the old certificates.

 You can do this by following these steps: